rubrikinc/terraform-provider-polaris/docs/data-sources/aws_cnp_permissions.md

   * `BASIC` - Represents the basic set of permissions required to onboard the feature.

+`ROLE_CHAINING`
+  * `BASIC` - Represents the basic set of permissions required to onboard the feature.

 `SERVERS_AND_APPS`
   * `CLOUD_CLUSTER_ES` - Represents the basic set of permissions required to onboard the feature.